FAQs

 - Binoculars

-- Global Positioning System (GPS) if your camera is not GPS enabled
+- A Global Positioning System (GPS) device or map if your camera is not GPS enabled

 - Waterproof notebook and pencil